What to Take to a Nursing Job Interview

 • Unexpired government-issued photo ID (driver’s license or passport).
 Interviewers or HR may need to confirm identity if there’s an on-site orientation.

-• Nursing license or interim permit (physical copy or digital screenshot with a timestamp).
-If you’ve applied for a license and have a temporary permit, bring that and a note about expected dates.
+• Nursing licence or interim permit (physical copy or digital screenshot with a timestamp).
+If you’ve applied for a licence and have a temporary permit, bring that and note the date.

-• Proof of passing the NCLEX or verification letters (if applicable).
+• Proof of passing the NCLEX (if relevant) or verification letters.
 Some employers want to see confirmation before final offers.

-• Certifications: ACLS, BLS, PALS, or specialty certifications relevant to the role.
+• Certifications: ACLS, BLS, PALS, or any speciality certifications relevant to the role.
 Bring photocopies or clear photos of the cards.
-If a certification is pending, bring enrollment confirmation.
+If a certification is pending, bring enrolment confirmation.

 Resume, Cover Letter, and Reference Lists